Joy-less/Holo/README.md

 - `int(min:Num, max:Num):Int` - returns a random integer from min to max
 - `int(max:Num):Int` - calls `int(1, max)`
 - `int(range:Range):Int` - returns a random integer in the range
-- `dec(min:Num, max:Num):Dec` - returns a random decimal from min to max
+- `real(min:Num, max:Num):Real` - returns a random real from min to max
-- `dec(range:Range):Dec` - returns a random decimal in the range
+- `real(range:Range):Real` - returns a random real in the range

 ### Versioning Guide